 We are flexible.
 Let us know if you have a problem with the programme and we might be able to help.
 For example, we might be able to put on additional rides during the week if there is a demand for them.
-Last year we were able to accommodate a rider that couldn't make the final Gold ride.
+In particular, we will try to accommodate any rider that can't make the final Gold ride on 23rd June.

 What will I get out of it?

 First of all, we hope you'll enjoy yourself.
 On our doorstep we have some of the best cycling in the country.
 We hope you'll enjoy discovering it from a new perspective in good company.